“Therefore let those who suffer according to the will of God commit their souls to Him in doing good, as to a faithful Creator.”

 The words “doing good” mean to benefit others.
-Benefiting others is the means by which God accomplishes what we commit to him.
-God will do something good with our lives when we deposit them with him.
+Benefiting others is how God accomplishes what we commit to him.
+God will do something useful with our lives when we deposit them with him.

 By doing good, no matter the circumstance, we live to the challenge of Christ,